 4. Select “Everything” from “Time range to clean” drop down box.

 5. Check-up all the boxes; click “Clean Now” button.

 After disinfecting the virus, you might see some error text while opening new tabs.
 To fix this issue change new tab parameters as shown below:

 1. In the Address Bar, type “about:config”

 3. Click “I’ll be careful, I promise!” button.

-4. This opens up a tab with list of all configurations.
+4. It opens up a tab with a list of all configurations.
 Type “newtab.url” in Search Box.

 5. Now you see “browser.newtab.url” under Preference Name column.
 Double click it to open.

 6. Change its value to “about:blank” and click OK.

 7. Restart the browser.